EvotecIT/PSEventViewer/Benchmarks/EventLogParsing/README.md

 - the explicit EvtxECmd map directory's sorted per-file manifest and aggregate manifest hash;
 - .NET, PowerShell, and EvtxECmd versions.

-Large public tables use at least three rotated iterations for common-work comparisons.
-EvtxECmd native exports may use one iteration because each run can emit gigabytes; those rows are descriptive evidence rather than statistical rankings.
+Every generated public table requires at least three rotated iterations.
+A one-off diagnostic run remains useful while developing, but the wrapper refuses to publish it into the README.

 ## Run